A Coaching Power Tool created by Kunnath Chandran

 The question that arises then is why would anyone perform for an audience or the critics (to be noticed)?
-Why cannot it be done for one’s own self without attempting to second-guess what results or behavior other people may want?
-It is beyond dispute that anyone who does not hold himself or herself in high self esteem cannot earn respect from another.
-Varied backgrounds and upbringing of each person contribute considerably to the self esteem of each individual.
-For instance those who in early days were continuously criticized by people who mattered (like parents or teachers) would find themselves overly critical about themselves when grown up.
-In such circumstances the urge to look good to gain praise from others without there being any substantial reasons, and thus feel nice for a while, takes over.
+Why cannot it be done for one’s self without attempting to second-guess what results or behavior other people may want?
+It is beyond dispute that anyone who does not hold himself or herself in high self-esteem cannot earn respect from another.
+Varied backgrounds and upbringing of each person contribute considerably to the self-esteem of each individual.
+For instance, those who in the early days was continuously criticized by people who mattered (like parents or teachers) would find themselves overly critical about themselves when grown up.
+In such circumstances, the urge to look good to gain praise from others without there being any substantial reasons, and thus feel nice for a while, takes over.
 What is often overlooked is that looking good in such manner does not lead to feeling good, however much the praise may have been.

 Impact in Coaching

 The most important issue in the context of coaching is the impact on goals set by the client.
 Coaching engagements are time-bound and it helps a great deal if such paradigms are examined early.
 Discovering the degree to which image matters to a client becomes an early step in the coaching process.
 Identifying those persons whose approval the client routinely seeks must also be done.

 Client’s goals that have relevance only to make the right impression, or are more for image than actual fulfillment in life, can then be identified, talked about, and re-examined.